CISSP vs Security+: Which Cybersecurity Certification Should You Choose

 • What are your immediate and long-term salary goals?

-• How broad is your professional network of security professionals?
+• How broad is your network of experienced professionals in the security field?

 Instead of thinking about cybersecurity certification as "CISSP vs CompTIA Security+," think of it as CISSP and CompTIA Security+ certification to advance your security career.